james-knott-iw/spring-boot-psql-in-docker/README.md

 ### Docker Compose

-In this project we need 3 applications running in 3 seperate containers.
-Our Spring Boot API, the Postgres Database and Pgadmin dashboard.
+In this project we need 3 applications running in 3 separate containers.
+Our Spring Boot API, the Postgres Database and pgAdmin dashboard.
 A Docker compose file helps to define multiple containers at once.
 There is one located in [/demo-api/compose.yaml](/demo-api/compose.yaml).
 Each container is defined as a `service`.

 #### App

 The first service defined is `app`.
 This service runs our Spring Boot application container.
 - The service is based off a image called `spring-boot-psql-in-docker:latest`.
-- The build context specifes that the image will be built using a Dockerfile within the same directory i.e. `/demo-api`.
+- The build context specifies that the image will be built using a Dockerfile within the same directory i.e. `/demo-api`.
 - The `app` service `depends_on` the [db](#db) service.
 Therefore, the `app` service will start after the [db](#db) service service starts.
 - There are a three environment variables to set. `SPRING_DATASOURCE_URL` specifies the database URL so Spring knows where to connect to. `SPRING_DATA_SOURCE_USERNAME` and `SPRING_DATASOURCE_PASSWORD` specify the credentials used to log into the database.
 - Port `8080` on the host machine (your local machine) is mapped to port `8080` on the container.
 The Spring Boot application hosts the server on port `8080` on the container and this allows you to access it through port `8080` on your machine.